unnynet/unnynet-docs/eng/docs/basic/storage.md

 You might have a collection 'Player' with many keys: 'Inventory', 'Spells', 'Stats', etc..
 When one of the data changes, you just need to update only a small portion, which will be stored in one key.
 But when you start a game you can load the whole profile with all the keys

 #### Versions
 Another worth mentioning topic is **versions**.
-UnnyNet handle them automatically, but it would be better for you to understand how it works.
+Balancy handle them automatically, but it would be better for you to understand how it works.
 Each record in database has a version number, which increases every time you change the data.
 It's used to prevent using an out-dated data.

 ###### For example